akdenizcse/pl-evaluation-perl/template.md

 - History of the language: who/when invented it, which languages influenced it, etc.

+Perl was originally developed by Larry Wall in 1987 as a general-purpose Unix scripting language to make report processing easier.
+Since then, it has undergone many changes and revisions.

+Originally its creator, Larry Wall, had chosen to name it Pearl as he felt that it was a short and memorable word with positive associations.
+However, just before the language was due to be released he discovered that there was already an existing programming language named PEARL.
+At this point he changed the spelling and then released it as Perl.

+Wall began his work on developing Perl prior to 1987, with the first version finally being released at the end of that year.
+For the next couple of years of development, the Perl language progressed at a rapid pace and Perl 2 was soon published in 1988, an improvement on the original.
+The following year Perl 3 was released.

+Perl 2 - an improvement of the perl 1
+Perl 3 - held support for binary streams
+Perl 5 - for system administration, network programming, finance, bioinformatics

+The beginning stages of Perl 5 went on from mid-1993 into 1994 and, it was during this time that the Perl 5-porters mailing list became established.
+The point of this module was to create a better coordination system between Perl 5 and other platforms.
+To this day it is still one of the top areas for development and maintenance of Perl 5.

+Over the years Perl 5 has seen significant improvements.
+1995 and 1996 saw Perl 5 being released with new prototype features, which allowed any programmers of the modules to be able to make subroutines.
+- 1996 saw Perl 5 released alongside a security release.
+- The next release of Perl 5 occurred in 1997 and contained a UNIVERSAL package.
+This new package provided Perl with the base for which all classes were derived automatically, and offered programmers the ability to use different versions of the modules in the system.
+- Perl 5.0005 was made public in 1998 and once again contained a number of enhancements, this time to the regex engine, backends for other modules, additional core modules plus support for other operating systems such as BeOS.
+- The year 2000 saw the release of Perl 5.6.
+This release contained some very significant changes that included such additions as 64-bit support, unicodes, support of files that were over 2Gb and the Perl keyword.
+- With Perl 6 underway, 2001 saw Apocalypses coming into development, specifically to link in with Perl 6.
+- Just after this, Perl 5.8 was released, and since that 2002 release, Perl 5 has undergone yearly updates.
+Even by 2013, the Perl 5.8 version was still one of the most popular.

+Influenced;
+Perl, which has sometimes been said to stand for “practical extraction and report language,” was influenced by existing programming languages—such as C, BASIC, and AWK.

 - Why was it invented?

 - When/why shall we use it?